 - Restricted Electives

 - Research Rotation

-During their first fall semester, graduate students are advised to visit each faculty member in the Pharmaceutical Sciences Department to discuss possibly research rotations.
-Students will then take 3 research rotation during the winter term (January-March).
-The duration, scheduling and learning objectives of each research rotation will be decided upon by the student and advisor
+During the fall semester graduate students are required to visit each faculty member in the Pharmaceutical Sciences (September-November) to discuss possible research rotations.
+Students should take three research rotations during the fall and winter term.
+The duration, scheduling, and learning objective of each research rotation will be decided upon by the student and advisor.

 - Advancement to Candidacy